sourcesnow/xpspl/docs/api/clean.rst

     .. note::

-       This *DOES NOT* flush the processor and will leave emittable signals in the processor.
+       This DOES NOT flush the processor.

        A signal is determined to be emittable only if it has installed processes that have not exhausted.